jmorton/booker/README.md

 rake db:seed
 ```

+This will create three guests and three units.

+## Tests

 Tests are run like this:

 ```
 rake tests
 ```

-*Please note: there are  subtle issues that I'm still working on that causes tests
-to fail.
-See "There Be Dragons" for more info.*

-### REST API Sketch
+## REST API

-## Get a List of Available near a location during a time interval
+### Get a List of Available near a location during a time interval

 ```
-  GET /units?where=San Francisco&when=2018-05-25P7D
+  GET /units?where=Sioux Falls, SD&start_at=2018-07-01&end_at=2018-08-01
 ```

+This will retrieve a list of units that have no reservations during the given time.

-## Create a Reservation
+### Create a Reservation

 ```
   POST /reservation